lukso-network/network-docker-containers/README.md

 # To run in the background, use detached mode with -d flag
 ```

+Check the logs to make sure everything is running fine.

 If you have database related issues (`database contains incompatible genesis`), delete the `./data` folder.